jupyter/notebook/CONTRIBUTING.md

 However, it is sometimes useful to be able to test changes in Notebook, with dependencies (e.g. `@jupyterlab` packages) that have not yet been published.

-[yalc](https://github.com/wclr/yalc) can be a solution for easily fetching local javascript packages in your build of Notebook, acting as a local package repository.
+[yalc](https://github.com/wclr/yalc) can help use local JavaScript packages in your build of Notebook, acting as a local package repository.

 - Install yalc globally in you environment: